pierot/stockery/README.md

 Example
 -------
-`stocky -q "GOOG, APL, MSFT"`
+`stockery -q "GOOG, APL, MSFT"`

 or

-`stocky -s "GOOGLE" -q "GOOG, APL"`
+`stockery -s "GOOGLE" -q "GOOG, APL"`

-Contributing to Stocky
+Contributing to Stockery
 ======================
 * Check out the latest master to make sure the feature hasn't been implemented or the bug hasn't been fixed yet
 * Check out the issue tracker to make sure someone already hasn't requested it and/or contributed it